Report by Huda Nassar

 In addition, on this trip I visited one of the refugee camps in Lebanon.
 Afterwards, I could not leave this camp and just go back to my normal daily life.
 I had to find ways to help these, and other, refugees.
 Having spent a little time with them, I could see that among all their needs there was one thing that could make a tremendous difference to the lives of the refugees now and in the future: EDUCATION.

-These two experiences, of the need for teaching young Christians to be ambassadors for peace and the need to help the children in the refugee camps, led me to formulate our Leadership Training Programme.
-You can read more about the general aims and methods of the Leadership Training Programme here.
+These two experiences, of the need for teaching young Christians to be ambassadors for peace and the need to help the children in the refugee camps, led me to formulate our Ambassadors for Peace Programme.

 In August I returned to Lattakia to finalise the programme, complete all preparations with the venue and the speakers, and ensure the continuing support of churches of every denomination.
 All we needed now was the permission of the local government.
 H.E.
 Archbishop Nicholas Sawaf, the Melkite Archbishop of Lattakia and Tartous, acted as our referee; thanks to his support, we obtained official permission and the event could go ahead.
 At last everything was ready and the young participants had been selected.

 The Revd Nadim Nassar, Director of the Awareness Foundation, and I flew into Lattakia on 2nd October, after a night's stopover in Beirut, Lebanon.
 We arrived in Lattakia at noon, and the training began later that same day.